hydephp/develop/docs/creating-content/documentation-pages.md

 Please note that this option is not added to the config file by default, as it's not a super common use case.
 No worries though, just add the following yourself!

-#### Setting Group Priorities
+#### Setting Sidebar Group Priorities

-When using subdirectory-based grouping, you can set the priority of the groups using the directory name as the array key in the config file:
+By default, each group will be assigned the lowest priority found inside the group.
+However, you can specify the order and priorities for sidebar group keys the same way you can for the sidebar items.

+Just use the sidebar group key as instead of the page identifier/route key:

 ```php
 // Filepath: config/docs.php